chrisism/script.module.AEL/README.md

 ### Documentation ###

 Read more about AKL on the main plugin's [ReadMe](https://github.com/chrisism/plugin.program.akl/blob/master/README.md) page.
 Information about the latest release of this plugin can be read in the [changelog](https://github.com/chrisism/script.module.akl/blob/master/changelog.md) page.
+Older releases can be found under the [releases](https://github.com/chrisism/script.module.akl/releases) page on github.